Amazon.com, Inc. (AMZN) -- Bi-Monthly Update - Steven Bauer

 Amazon.com, Inc. (NASDAQ:AMZN) -- Bi-Monthly Update

 Amazon is, as expected reaching new highs in each previous market rally.
-It's fundamentals tell me that it should do well until there is a major break in the general market.
 My High Profile Cyclicals / Consumer Services / Internet Commerce Companies continue to be strong with few exceptions.
 Companies like (AMZN) have earned their strong position in the marketplace.

 My objective is to identify changing trends for my Forecasting Analytics.
 Simple stated, I want to have current notes to quickly refer to on the anticipated direction of this Sector and Industry Group.